 In 2000 he introduced ODI and his research and segmentation techniques to Harvard Business School professor Clayton Christensen, who called the process the customer was trying to execute, the “job” the customer was trying to get done.

-He is the author of What Customers Want (McGraw-Hill) and numerours articles in Harvard Business Review and Sloan Management Review.
+He is the author of What Customers Want (McGraw-Hill) and numerous articles in Harvard Business Review and Sloan Management Review.
 His latest book is Jobs-to-be-Done Theory to Practice.

-Jan Tatousek is responsible for Business Development in Philips Research, the corporate innovation hub of the Netherlands based multinational healthcare and consumer products company.
-As an advanced user, he already applied JTBD thinking on a multitude of topics in the healthcare related research, from medication adherence and patient engagement to population health management and care programs for patients with chronic conditions.
-JTBD thinking and Outcome-Driven Innovation are essential tools for Philips Research that make it possible to have the customer decide about innovation priorities.
+Jan Tatousek is responsible for Business Development at Philips Research, the corporate innovation hub of the Netherlands-based multinational healthcare technology company.
+As an advanced user, he has already applied JTBD thinking on a multitude of topics in healthcare-related research, from medication adherence and patient engagement to population health management and care programs for patients with chronic conditions.
+JTBD thinking and Outcome-Driven Innovation are essential tools for Philips that make it possible to have the customer decide about innovation priorities.

 Petr is the Director of Business Development of Strategyn, Europe.
 He has more than 25 years of marketing and innovation experience.
 In his role as innovation advisor, Petr has assisted leading Dutch companies including Philips, DSM and Microsoft in their quest to create new products and services that effectively address needs of their customers.
 Prior to joining Strategyn, Petr held senior marketing and sales positions at global industrial corporations.
 Petr holds a degree in physics from the University of Leiden.

-Martin is Managing Partner of Edizon Innovation GmbH, a partner company of Strategyn, Inc. a leading consulting firm for customer centric innovation in German-speaking countries.
+Martin is Managing Partner of Edizon Innovation GmbH, an international consultancy for customer-centric strategies and for product, service and business innovation.
 Martin studied Business Administration at the Vienna University of Economics and Business Administration.
 He has been a project leader in a variety of innovation projects and has industry expertise in the areas of medical technology, information technology, financial services, engineering, construction, steel, paper, energy and tourism.

 Dietfried is an Innovation Strategist and Head of Consulting Service Development at Edizon.
 He is responsible for empirical research activities, data analysis, project management and service development.

 Dietfried holds a master’s degree in business administration and received his PhD in social science (innovation management) from the University of Graz.
-He works as a researcher and university lecturer in the field of innovation marketing as well and is author of two books.
+He works as a researcher and university lecturer in the field of innovation marketing and is also the author of two books.

 Oliver is Innovation Strategist at Edizon.
 His focus is on qualitative and quantitative market research at the front end of innovation, including product and concept testing.
-Oliver has more than 15 years of experience in market research and has held key positions at Philips Speech Recognition Systems, in the Market and Consumer Research Department at the University of Applied Sciences Wiener Neustadt and at the Nielsen Company, as well as at Nielsen International Services.
+Oliver has more than 15 years of experience in market research and has held key positions at Philips Speech Recognition Systems, in the Market and Consumer Research Department at the University of Applied Sciences Wiener Neustadt, at the Nielsen Company, and at Nielsen International Services.